Institute of Electronic Music and Acoustics: Artistic Research

 The IEM is very active in the field of Artistic Research.

 As part of the 'Doctor Artium' program of the University of Music and Performing Arts Graz, several art-based doctorates have been supervised at the IEM.

 Also, since 2011 IEM staff members have won seven PEEK grands for various artistic research projects, each with a run-time of three years.
 The PEEK program is a highly competitive research program for artistic research in Austria, and is funded by the Austrian Science Fund (FWF).

 Education

 At IEM, compositions students are trained in musical acoustics, sound synthesis, algorithmic composition, and real-time systems.

 The institute has established an audio engineering curriculum in collaboration with the Graz University of Technology.
 The most important aspects of these courses is to bring technology and artistic creativity closer together.

 Composition - Computer Music

 The IEM offers a 3-year bachelor and a 2-year master program in Computer Music.

-The main focusses of this three-year program – the first of its kind in Austria – are:
+The main focuses of this three-year program – the first of its kind in Austria – are: